We may earn money or products from the companies mentioned in this post.

 Cranberry Orange Marmalade Bread

 A layer of orange marmalade adds a new twist to this delicious cranberry bread recipe.
 Cut yourself a slice of Cranberry Orange Marmalade Bread, put a log on the fire, play your favorite Christmas music and trim your Christmas tree.
 Don’t forget the hot cocoa and marshmallows.
+And what the heck, you might as well grab a plate of decorated sugar cookies and peanut clusters too!

 A Word About Cranberry